henryhcooperr/SmartNotes/SmartNotes/Documentation/PR-Complete-EventStore-Migration.md

 ## Summary

 This PR completes the migration of SmartNotes from the legacy DataManager/NotificationCenter pattern to the new EventStore architecture.
-All major components have been updated to use EventStore for state management, EventBus for event communication, and Actions/Reducers for state changes.
+All components have been updated to use EventStore for state management, EventBus for event communication, and Actions/Reducers for state changes.

 ## Changes